the-antibody/termble/README.md

 Linux software that allows you to read your Bible from the terminal.

 # About
 Termble is short for "Terminal Bible".
-It allows you to read your Bible through your linux terminal.
+It allows you to read your Bible through your linux terminal.<br />
+**This is possible because of thiagobodruk's [bible JSON repository](https://github.com/thiagobodruk/bible).
+Check it out.

 # Media
 ![image](https://user-images.githubusercontent.com/71285258/183202812-d4283c4e-1279-4e34-8181-8a0d5d43662e.png)